jsdom/webidl2js/README.md

 }
 ```

-This format is a bit verbose, and may be simplified in the future ([#58](https://github.com/jsdom/webidl2js/issues/58)).
+This format may seem a bit verbose, but eventually when we support `[NamedConstructor]`, there will be potentially more than one key/value pair per global, and it will show its worth.

 ### For dictionaries